-If a family member suffered a brain injury due to negligence of another person, please contact us and we will evaluate your case at no cost.
+If a family member suffered a brain injury due to the negligence of another person, please contact us and we will evaluate your case at no cost.

 We have medical experts that will evaluate the extent of the brain injury and damage suffered.
 We do our own private investigations and we collect evidence to support our case.